United States Ski Team: 1935 U.S. sends first alpine team to FIS World Championships

 The championships returned to Mürren, Switzerland, site of the first official alpine championships in 1931.
-Six men, seven women were on that first official U.S. squad at Worlds.
+Six men, seven women were on that first U.S. squad at Worlds.

-1936 Alpine added to Olympic Winter Games at Garmisch-Partenkirchen, Germany
+1936 Alpine added to Winter Olympic Games at Garmisch-Partenkirchen, Germany

 Alpine skiing was introduced to the Olympics with a single event, the combined (one downhill run and two slalom runs).
 While Nordic remained an all-male province, alpine was opened to men and women.
-Germans took gold and silver in both the men's and women's alpine combined events; Franz Pfnür and Christl Cranz were the new champions; Dick Durrance, who grew up in Florida but spent several years in Germany learning to ski before Hitler took power, was the runaway best U.S. skier, finishing 10th.
+Germans took gold and silver in both the men's and women's alpine combined events; Franz Pfnür and Christl Cranz were the new champions; Dick Durrance, who grew up in Florida but spent several years in Germany learning to ski before Adolf Hitler took power, was the runaway best U.S. skier, finishing 10th.

 For the only time, the FIS authorized a World Championships in addition to the Olympics with alpine championship races held in Innsbruck, Austria.

 1948 Olympics return with first U.S. alpine medals at St. Moritz, Switzerland

 The Olympics (with Germany and Japan barred from competing) returned after a 12-year hiatus, with American Gretchen Fraser (then of Vancouver, WA, later of Sun Valley, ID) winning the first two U.S. Olympic ski medals – and they came on the same day, Feb.
 5; the combined downhill had been run the previous day and when she won the slalom, it gave her second place in the combined calculation.
 In addition to the combined, which debuted in 1936, alpine added both elements of combined as individual events, meaning alpine was now equal with Nordic, having three events (slalom, downhill and the combined; however, there were no women's Nordic events until 1952).

 Fraser led U.S. skiers, collecting the first medals by a U.S. skier - gold in slalom and silver in combined.
 The U.S. women's team captain, Dodie Post, broke her ankle in a practice session and was unable to compete.
 The team also included a talented young teen – Andrea Mead, 15, whose parents owned Pico Peak, near Rutland, VT.
 Also of note, Gordon Wren (Steamboat Springs, CO) qualified for all four individual ski teams.
 He eventually competed only in jumping.
 "I was going ragged, bumping into myself, trying to train, ski alpine, cross country and the rest, so I decided to focus on jumping," he explained.
 He finished fifth.